Invariants and representations of the $\Gamma$-graded general linear Lie $\omega$-algebras: Invariant theory of general linear Lie -algebras

 We have the subalgebra $\gl(V')\subset \gl(V)$.
 We want to show that the first statement of the theorem is true for $S_\omega({V'}^N\oplus \ol{V'}^N)^{\gl(V')}$, where $M'_+<N$ is an allowed possibility.

 We introduce truncation ``functors'' sending $\gl(V)$-modules under consideration to $\gl(V')$-modules.
-This time we define them concretely as follows (cf. Section \ref{sect:H-wts}).
+This time we define the functors concretely as follows (cf. Section \ref{sect:H-wts}).
 Let $I'$ be the projection map $I'(V)=V'$, which is the identity element of $\gl(V')\subset \gl(V)$.
 For each $r$, we have the map

 which descends to a map on $S_\omega(V^N)_r$, where $S_\omega(V^N)_r$ is regarded as a subspace of $(V^N)^{\ot r}$.
 Define the map \beq \I^\prime: S_\omega(V^N)\lra S_\omega({V^\prime}^N), \quad \text{$\I^\prime|_{S_\omega(V^N)_r}=\I^\prime_r$, $\forall r$.} \eeq Let $\ol{V'}=\sum_{\alpha>\alpha_c} V^*_{-\alpha}$, which is the dual space of $V'$.
 Also introduce the maps \beq &&\ol{\I}^\prime_r=(-I'\ot\id_{\ol{\C}^N})^{\ot r}: (\ol{V}^N)^{\ot r}\lra (\ol{V^\prime}^N)^{\ot r}, \\ &&\ol{\I}^\prime: S_\omega(\ol{V}^N)\lra S_\omega(\ol{V^\prime}^N), \quad \text{$\ol{\I}^\prime|_{S_\omega(\ol{V}^N)_r}=\ol{\I}^\prime_r$, $\forall r$.} \eeq It is important to note that $\I^\prime$ and $\ol\I^\prime$ are surjective algebra homomorphisms; and they commute with the actions of $\gl(V')\times \gl_N(\C)$ on $S_\omega(V^N)$ and $S_\omega(\ol{V}^N)$ respectively.